 That said, much-greater use of ebooks is a “must” if the endowment is to help encourage recreational reading in the most cost-effective way.

 In fact, as I’ll explain later, many library users of all ages will actually feel more comfortable with digital books, especially if taught the basics of ebook literacy.

 THE PERILS OF RELYING EXCESSIVELY ON D.C.
 TO RESCUE LIBRARIES AND IMPROVE EQUALITY

-However essential is the Institute of Museum and Library Services–very—it is far from a full answer to the horrors described above.
+However essential is the Institute of Museum and Library Services–very—it is far from a full answer.
 If nothing else, keep in mind that IMLS distributes money by a population-based formula even if need is among the criteria.

 More importantly, too many national politicians just do not care about about libraries.
 Thanks to our current book-and-education-hostile president, the composition of the Electoral College, gerrymandering, voter suppression, and massive political donations from such anti-tax crusaders as the Koch Brothers, we can expect only so much from the federal government—maybe some incremental increases but nothing compared to the needs of libraries and their users.
 Massive national deficits aggravated by tax cuts for the super rich will only add to the agency’s current fiscal challenges.